 Dave Bauer – guitar, banjo, mandolin, ukulele, bouzouki

 Tiffiny Chine – piano, voice

-Tiffiny is a passionate multi-instrumentalist and advocate for musical learning and all its many benefits.
-She specializes in teaching piano and vocal lessons through addressing goals and supporting the particular strengths and learning styles of each student while providing a solid foundation in the fundamentals of music including rhythm, technique, and theoretical application.
-Tiffiny has studied through the Royal Conservatory of Music, completing her grade 9 RCM exam at the age of 15 and is currently working to complete her grade 10 ARCT.
+Tiffiny is a passionate multi-instrumentalist and an advocate for musical learning and all of its many benefits.
+She specializes in teaching piano and voice by addressing personal goals and supporting the particular strengths and learning styles of each student.
+During this process, she also provides a solid foundation in the fundamentals of music, which include rhythm, technique, and theoretical application.
+Tiffiny has studied the Royal Conservatory of Music, completing her grade 9 RCM exam at the age of 15 and is currently working to complete her grade 10 ARCT.

 Craig Silver – guitar, ukulele, voice, drums

-Craig holds a BA in Sociology as well as a Bachelor of Education from Crandall University.
-He has been involved in music and singing on stage from the age of 6.
-He sang for 2 years with a professional black gospel choir called “Chorale of Reconciliation” from Montreal who released their first CD in 2006 called Heartquake/ Tremblement de Coeur.
-On his time off he taught guitar and helped train vocalists and now continues to teach the next generation of musicians.
+Craig holds a BA in Sociology and graduated with a Bachelors of Education from Crandall University.
+He has been involved in music and singing on stage since he was six years old.
+For two years, he sang with a professional black gospel choir called “Chorale of Reconciliation” from Montreal who released their first CD in 2006 called Heartquake/Tremblement de Coeur.
+On his time off, he taught guitar and helped train vocalists and now continues to teach the next generation of musicians.

 Priya Bosman – violin

 Priya is a student with a passion for music of all sorts.
 She has been studying classical violin and music theory since she was eight years old; she has completed her advanced rudiments, and is currently pursuing her grade eight RCM certification.
 Along the way, Priya has also picked up acoustic guitar and ukulele.
 She has attended various orchestra and chamber music summer schools and is excited to share her love of music with all students.